OutSystems/docs-odc/src/eap/building-apps/ui/navigation/navigate-to-detail-screen.md

 ---
-summary: Allow end users to check the details of a record by navigating to another screen.
+summary: Allow end-users to check the details of a record by navigating to another screen.
 tags:
 locale: en-us
 guid: 32d89cec-ecb5-4c30-9d43-548cc4077425